anaramirli/Single-Word-ASR/README.md

 # Speech-Recognition

-This project involves building context based speech recognition for 41 words and phrase combinations of different lengths using the Neural Networks, [Hidden Markov Models](https://mi.eng.cam.ac.uk/~mjfg/mjfg_NOW.pdf) and the hyperparameter optimization of the outcome of the built-in models.
+This project involves building context based speech recognition in Fligh Simulator for a limited vocabulary by utilizing the Neural Networks, [Hidden Markov Models](https://mi.eng.cam.ac.uk/~mjfg/mjfg_NOW.pdf) and the hyperparameter optimization of the outcome of the built-in models.

 Dataset: 41 context based words, 30620 entries<br/>